telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 1. Enable capturing the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.

-1. Back in the foremost Fiddler Everywhere screen, enable the **Live Traffic** toggle to capture HTTP and HTTPS system traffic.
+1. Back in the foremost Fiddler Everywhere screen, toggle ON the **System Proxy** to capture HTTP and HTTPS system traffic.

 Fiddler Everywhere enables you to control the certificate installation and HTTPS system capture.
 Use the [**HTTPS** menu]({%slug decrypt-https-traffic%}) for more advanced features and options related to the root trust certificate and the HTTPS system capture.